cloudflare/cloudflare-docs/content/cloudflare-for-platforms/cloudflare-for-saas/domain-support/hostname-verification/_index.md

 ---
 pcx_content_type: concept
-title: Custom hostname verification
+title: Verify hostnames
-weight: 1
+weight: 2
 ---

-# Custom hostname verification
+# Verify hostnames

-Before Cloudflare can proxy traffic through a custom hostname, we need to verify your ownership of that custom hostname.
+Before Cloudflare can proxy traffic through a custom hostname, we need to verify your customer's ownership of that hostname.

 {{<Aside type="note">}}